-School supplies are collected and used as community supplies in grades K-4th as a general rule.
+School supplies are collected and used as community supplies in grades K-4th.
 Special pencils, notebooks, binders, etc. do remain in the possession of each student.
-Community supplies are items like Kleenex, general pencils, post its, etc. If a student withdraws from ACA within 14 school days, the school will return supplies, or a check will be issued if an approved receipt of the school supplies is provided.
-After 14 days, supplies will not be returned.
+Community supplies are items like Kleenex, general pencils, post its, etc. If a student withdraws from ACA within 10 school days, the school will make a good faith effort to return supplies - in particular if a receipt is provided to help determine what specifically was purchased.
+After 10 days, supplies will not be returned.
 Students will keep their individual supplies with them at their desk in designated pencil boxes.
 Items like Kleenex, extra pencils, lined paper will still be collected as communal items and will be handed out as needed by the teacher.